-No provision has been made for any supplementary potential for loss related to a lack of risk spreading in the portfolio of securities or for market liquidity.
-The company does not expect any internal capital requirement on the basis of interest-rate risk related to net interest income in the balance sheet.
+No provision has been made for any supplementary potential for loss related to a lack of risk spreading in the securities portfolio or for market liquidity.

 11 FINANCING AND LIQUIDITY RISK

 Definition: The risk that the company will be unable to meet its commitments as and when they fall due without incurring substantial costs in the form of expensive refinancing or the need for premature realisation of assets.
 In the worst case, liquidity risk is the risk that the company will be unable to refinance itself sufficiently in order to meet commitments as and when they call due.